Our Vision

 Durango City Council

-Jessika Buell is an entrepreneur, coach, trainer, Mayor Pro-Tem, and, most importantly, a mom.
+Jessika Loyer is an entrepreneur, coach, trainer, Mayor Pro-Tem, and, most importantly, a mom.
 She moved to Durango in 2001 to attend Fort Lewis College, where she obtained degrees in English Literature and English Education with endorsements in Spanish and Math.
 Jessika is a dedicated mother raising her two boys in Durango.
 Her interests include working out, supporting and cheering on her boys in their various sports activities, coaching their hockey teams, reading, spending time with friends, and engaging in business-related endeavors.

 With over 22 years of experience living and working in Durango, Jessika started her professional career as an English and Math teacher in the Durango Schools.
 She later transitioned into marketing, business development, and project executive roles for one of the largest construction firms in the country.
 In 2016, Jessika established her first business in Durango, Lucky Services, which has grown to employ over 50 individuals and operates in multiple locations across different states.
 Lucky Services provides services that are utilized by both locals and visitors in the community.
 Recognizing the need for digital marketing services for small businesses, Jessika founded Marketing Concepts Squared (MC2) in 2018.
 Through MC2, she collaborates with and supports numerous exceptional businesses in the region by managing their social media presence.
 In 2019, Jessika had the opportunity to become a co-owner of The Vault, a gym she has cherished for years.
 As a co-owner, she not only participates in training and working out but also finds inspiration from the remarkable individuals within the community.